 That might mean product creation, email marketing, client outreach, webinar development, or something entirely different.
 Identify those money-making tasks in your business and be sure to prioritize them every single day.

-I realized that sometimes we don’t want to always think about money.
-We want to provide a service to athletes, who trust in us.
+I realized that sometimes we don’t want to think about money constantly.
+We want to provide a service to athletes who trust in us.
 I GET IT!
-But you also have to eat, pay some bills to run a business.
-So, I am ALL about having your job as a passion but I also want us to be realistic too.
+But you must also eat and pay some bills to run a business.
+So, I am ALL about having your job as a passion, but I also want us to be realistic.
 (Off Soap Box!)

 Know the Difference Between Important and Urgent

 Once you know where a task falls on the grid, you’ll immediately understand what you should be working on.
 For example, marketing and planning are important but not urgent.
-A ringing phone is urgent, but not important.
+A ringing phone is urgent but not necessary.
 The sales page for your new program, which is launching tomorrow, is both urgent AND important.

-So before you prioritize your daily to-do list, think about where each of your tasks falls in the quadrant, and schedule them accordingly.
+So before you prioritize your daily to-do list, think about where each task falls in the quadrant, and schedule them accordingly.

-Will you always be working on the best task for right now?
+Will you always be working on the best task right now?
 Probably not.
 Nor will you ever use your time as wisely as you could.
-But by making a conscious effort to organize and prioritize your days, you’ll find it’s a lot less stressful and overwhelming to manage your small business.
+But by consciously organizing and prioritizing your days, you’ll find it much less stressful and overwhelming to manage your small business.

 Interested in more info about making your coaching business work?
 I teamed up with Training Peaks for a course.
 Grab the link HERE!